4everjoy/DSA-Documentation-/README.md

 ...THE PRODUCT CATEGORY WITH THE HIGHEST SALES IS TECHNOLOGY| SALES=5984248.1820000000

-QUESTION 2 TOP 3 AND BOTTOM 3 REGION IN TERM OF SALES........
+#### QUESTION 2 TOP 3 AND BOTTOM 3 REGION IN TERM OF SALES........

-SELECT
+SELECT TOP 3
     Region,
     SUM(Sales) AS TotalSales
 FROM